 Yes.
 Thanks to the generosity of corporate sponsors and many of our members, we are pleased to announce that scholarships will once again be available for our upcoming Annual Conference.
 Please review the scholarship requirements and complete our scholarship application on our Scholarship Information page.

-The majority of attendees will fly, and since Dallas is a central metropolitan city, this location is prime for getting into and out of with ease.
+The majority of attendees will fly, and since Chicago is a central metropolitan city, this location is prime for getting into and out of with ease.
 However, attendees living in surrounding states may choose to drive or find another form of transportation.
 It is up to each person to choose which mode of travel is best for them.

 It is strongly recommended you stay at the conference hotel for a number of reasons: Our hotel will be the central location for all things conference-related, and you will never have to worry about missing any type of workshop or get-together.
 The NSA has secured the best rate available for your hotel room by agreeing to purchase a block of rooms from the hotel that need to be occupied.

 This year’s conference hotel is the spectacular Sheraton Grand Chicago, located right in the heart of downtown.
 Given the premier downtown location, we are fortunate to have once again secured an amazing group rate of just $169 (+taxes/fees)/night, especially considering that this property boasts all of the amenities that you have come to expect from an NSA conference.
 To make reservations, please visit our group reservation site.
 A 1-night deposit is required at time of booking.